 An excursion from Portofino to Florence will be a long day with several hours spent on the bus.
 That said, the city of Florence – a UNESCO World Heritage Site – is one of the best shore excursions from Portofino you will ever do.

 It is the capital of the Tuscany region’s beautiful towns, known as the jewel of the Renaissance.

 Florence is a city you will want to visit time and again.
 And with each visit, you will discover more as you explore hidden gems amid the narrow alleyways.

 And close by there are many scenic villages in the countryside.
 Expect stunning views from the top of hills and vineyards.

-Visiting Florence on a day trip means packing a lot into the short time you have there.
+Visiting Florence on a day trip means packing a lot into your short time there.
 Book a private tour and explore with a local guide to make the most of sightseeing.
-You’ll get a glimpse of exciting culture and history, with time for shopping and delicious dining experiences.
+You’ll glimpse exciting culture and history, with time for shopping and delicious dining experiences.